Patacode/gitignore-template-generator/DOCUMENTATION.md

 service.

-Moreover, it isn't really useful when used alone, as default template manager service is toptal and it only supports `/developers/gitignore/api/list` uri to list available gitignore templates.
+Moreover, it isn't really useful when used alone, as default template manager service is `toptal`, which only supports `/developers/gitignore/api/list` uri to list available gitignore templates.
 But it comes in handy in combination with the [-s --server-url](#-s-server-url) option, as it allows you to make it point to some custom API: